Gio-Formichella/NucleotideTransformerForBiologicalSequences/README.md

 # NucleotideTransformerForBiologicalSequences
-Collection notebooks used in the thesis project organized by task:
+Collection of notebooks used in thesis project organized by task:
 * Enhancer type prediction
 * Protein secondary structure prediction
 * N-grams vs Transformer in edited C prediction